 Is your pup getting a little gray around the face, are they less agile than they were a few years ago?
 If so, your dog might be entering their golden years.
 Don’t worry—this isn’t a bad thing!
 It just means your canine might need a little extra attention, especially if they have underlying health conditions like arthritis or vision loss.
-From monitoring their health to keeping their weight in check, here’s 6 tips for keeping your senior dog in tip-top physical and mental shape.
+From monitoring their health to keeping their weight in check, here are 6 tips for keeping your senior dog in tip-top physical and mental shape.

 Visit the Vet More Often

-The American Animal Hospital Association recommends senior dogs visit the vet at least twice a year for check ups.
+The American Animal Hospital Association recommends senior dogs visit the vet at least twice a year for checkups.
 During each visit, ask your vet for a body condition evaluation, which is a basic overview of your canine’s overall health.
-Many of the health complications that plague older pups can be treated if detected early enough, so these evaluations are priceless for maintaining your dog in their older years.
+Many of the health complications that plague older pups can be treated if detected early, so these evaluations are priceless for maintaining your dog in their older years.
 Lastly, ask your vet for advice about caring for your specific breed as they age, specifically what health issues you can expect.
 This way, any serious problems can be reported to your vet and treated as soon as possible.

 Keep Their Weight in Check